Most probable path of an active Brownian particle: Analytical treatment with pendulum analogy

-Below, we construct multiple passage times for $\theta_\mathrm i\to\theta_\mathrm f$ by combining four partial passage times---$T_\mathrm p^0$, $T_\mathrm p^\mathrm i$, $T_\mathrm p^\mathrm f$, and $T_\mathrm c$.
+We next construct multiple passage times for $\theta_\mathrm i\to\theta_\mathrm f$ by combining the four partial passage times of $T_\mathrm p^0$, $T_\mathrm p^\mathrm i$, $T_\mathrm p^\mathrm f$, and $T_\mathrm c$.
 Each passage time is labeled in order from the smallest and defined as $T_\mathrm p^n$ ($n=0,1,2,\cdots$).
 The $n=0$ passage time, $T_\mathrm p^0$, is the shortest process, as defined in Eq.~(\ref{eq-Tp0}) and indicated by the red arrow in Fig.~\ref{Fig:Tp}(a).
-We first consider the case when $T_\mathrm p^\mathrm f<T_\mathrm p^\mathrm i$, as shown in Fig.~\ref{Fig:Tp}(a).
-Then, by the definition of $T_\mathrm p^n$, the $n=1$ passage time, $T_\mathrm p^1$, is spent by the process constructed with processes (i) and (ii) as the sum of the red and blue arrows in Fig.~\ref{Fig:Tp}(a), whereas the $n=2$ passage time, $T_\mathrm p^2$, is made by combining processes (i) and (iii), indicated by the yellow and red arrows in Fig.~\ref{Fig:Tp}(a), respectively.
-If the order of the two recurrent passage times is reversed, i.e., $T_\mathrm p^\mathrm f>T_\mathrm p^\mathrm i$, the $T_\mathrm p^1$ and $T_\mathrm p^2$ processes are exchanged to make the order from the smallest, following the definition.
-Irrespective of the size of the recurrent passage times, the $n=3$ passage time, $T_\mathrm p^3$, includes the three processes (i), (ii), and (iii), and is represented by the sum of the yellow, red, and blue arrows in Fig.~\ref{Fig:Tp}(a).
-These processes labeled $n=0$ to $n=3$ become bases of higher-order processes since all the passages are made by one of the four shortest passages and additional cycles characterized by the time, $T_\mathrm c(m)$.
-For example, the $n=4$ process can be constructed using the $n=0$ process and an entire cycle, i.e., $T_\mathrm p^4=T_\mathrm p^0+T_\mathrm c$.
-Based on the above statements, we construct $n$-th passage time $T_\mathrm p^n(m)$ as follows:
+We first consider the case when $T_\mathrm p^\mathrm f<T_\mathrm p^\mathrm i$ (Fig.~\ref{Fig:Tp}(a)).
+Using the definition of $T_\mathrm p^n$, the $n=1$ passage time, $T_\mathrm p^1$, is spent by the process constructed with processes (i) and (ii), which represents the sum of the red and blue arrows in Fig.~\ref{Fig:Tp}(a).
+Meanwhile, the $n=2$ passage time, $T_\mathrm p^2$, is made by combining processes (i) and (iii) indicated by the yellow and red arrows in Fig.~\ref{Fig:Tp}(a), respectively.
+In the reversed order of the two recurrent passage times (i.e., $T_\mathrm p^\mathrm f>T_\mathrm p^\mathrm i$), the $T_\mathrm p^1$ and $T_\mathrm p^2$ processes are exchanged to generate the order from the smallest following the definition.
+Irrespective of the size of the recurrent passage times, the $n=3$ passage time, $T_\mathrm p^3$, includes the three processes of (i) to (iii) and is represented by the sum of the yellow, red, and blue arrows in Fig.~\ref{Fig:Tp}(a).
+These processes labeled from $n=0$ to $n=3$ constitute the bases of higher-order processes because all passages are created by one of the four shortest passages and the additional cycles characterized by time, $T_\mathrm c(m)$.
+For example, the $n=4$ process can be constructed using the $n=0$ process and an entire cycle (i.e., $T_\mathrm p^4=T_\mathrm p^0+T_\mathrm c$).
+We constructed the $n$-th passage time $T_\mathrm p^n(m)$ as follows based on the abovementioned statements: